vcl/vcl/packages/vcl/button/README.md

 A button can appear to be disabled through `disabled` class and/ or `disabled` attribute.

-The default variant support a selected state via `selected` as well.
+The default and outline variant support a selected state via `selected` as well.

 [selected example](/demo/example-selected.html)